hackclub/hackclub/workshops/that_was_easy/README.md

 It's beautiful!

-## Part V: Rejoicing

-Yay!
-It works!
-It was so easy!
-Now you can terrorize everyone by clicking this button on your phone's mobile browser whenever anyone does anything.

-Now, let's save all of our progress with git, by opening the terminal in Cloud9 and running these commands:

-- `git add --all`
-- `git commit -m "Create that was easy button"`

-It's important to save all relative milestones with git.

-## Part VI: Upgrading
+## Part V: Upgrading

 Maybe you'd like to use this button mouse-free.
 Maybe you prefer using the keyboard to navigate your computer.
 Well, we can make that happen.

 ### Detecting Keyboard Inputs on the Page

 First, we must set up our JavaScript so that the page can detect that we have pressed a key.
-Thanks to jQuery, we can add this feature easily, with the following line of code, which we will type at the bottom of our `main.js`:
+Thanks to jQuery, we can add this feature easily, with the following line of code, which we will type at the bottom of our `index.js`:

 ```js
 $(document).keypress();